FGasper/p5-Linux-PacketFilter/README.md

 # HOW TO USE THIS MODULE

-If you’re familiar with BPF already, the SYNOPSIS above probably makes sense “out-of-the-box”.
+If you’re familiar with BPF already, the SYNOPSIS above should mostly make sense “out-of-the-box”.
 If you’re new to BPF, though, take heart; it’s fairly straightforward.